Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: System Description

 Refined and simplified simulation models are developed to test the three requirements listed in Section \ref{sec:Requorement}.
 These models are derived from real-world devices as introduced in Section \ref{sec:Config} and are described below.
 Detailed topologies, controllers, and parameters are presented in \ref{sec:appA}.

 The refined model is developed in the electromagnetic transient form and established in \emph{Matlab/Simulink}.
 For WTs and the PV plant, maximum power point tracking (MPPT) control is integrated into the control loops.
 The influence of the ambient temperature on the PV plant output is also considered.
 For the AELs, detailed models considering electrolysis stacks and rectifiers are developed.
 The rectifier includes vector-orientation-controlled IGBT-PWM-based AC/DC and Buck/Boost-based DC/DC converters.

-The stack is modeled as an equivalent circuit of a nonlinear resistance in series with a counter electromotive force to simulate its U-I feature \cite{iribarren2023dynamic}.
-The grid-forming BESS adopts voltage/frequency (V/F) droop control.
+{The stack is modeled as an equivalent circuit consisting of a nonlinear resistance in series with a counter electromotive force to reproduce its U-I feature, which capture the quasi-steady-state electrochemical behavior \cite{iribarren2023dynamic}.
+In addition, a load ramping limit mechanism is introduced to emulate the impact of the electrical double-layer (EDL) on stack load adjustment, thereby representing its transient electrochemical response \cite{cheng2025power}.} The grid-forming BESS adopts voltage/frequency (V/F) droop control.
 A generic model represents the battery as a controllable ideal DC source with an equivalent resistance \cite{farrokhabadi2017battery}.

 The simplified model has the same topologies and parameters as the refined model but differs with regard to power electronic converters modeling.
 In the refined model, converters are modeled with detailed circuit topology and switching dynamics of the IGBT/diode pairs controlled by PWM signals.
-For the simplified model, the switching dynamics within the converters are neglected.
-Instead, a switching-function model directly controlled by the reference voltage signals \cite{MathWorksTwoLevelConverter} is used to improve efficiency in testing long-term balance.
+For the simplified model, the switching dynamics within the converters are disregarded.
+Instead, a switching-function model directly controlled by the reference voltage signals \cite{MathWorksTwoLevelConverter} is used to improve efficiency in testing long-term energy balance.

+The hybrid modeling combining both high-fidelity and simplified models could better simulate real-world operating conditions and addresses the limitations of low-resolution (e.g., with 5-min time steps) models.